marigoldgrants/marigoldgrants.com/content/contact.md

   main: {}

 ---
-For more information about our services or to schedule an initial consultation, please fill out the form below.
+For more information about our services or to schedule an initial consultation, please email info@marigoldgrants.com or fill out the form below.
 We look forward to hearing from you!